inoueke-n/optimization-detector/README.md

 of the binary *(default)*.
 - One expecting the sequence of opcodes composing a function.
-This analysis requires disassembling before extracting the various opcodes, a quite long operation, and is referred in the command line options as *function based*.
+This analysis requires disassembling before extracting the various opcodes, a quite long operation, and is referred in the command line options as *encoded*.
   Given the poor results with this second method, we implemented it only for the `x86_64` architecture.
+All the disassembled functions for this method can be found in the archive `amd64-encoded.tar.xz` provided in the dataset.

+An [additional file](paper_eval.sh) can be used to replicate our evaluation.
+This file should not be run blindly, and is provided only to have an idea of our overall training approach.
+Using it in a different system may require some changes.

 ## Usage